Qiming-C/Flink-WordCount/README.md

 `./kafka-console-producer.sh --broker-list localhost:9092 --topic sensor`

 then run the application, then we can use producer console to produce data where flink is processing the data from kafka

+### Other Directory
+otherthan the wordcount program, there are many example of streamApi code in the corresponding folder